MicrosoftDocs/ATADocs/ATADocs/ata-capacity-planning.md

 9. Set the location where you want the data to be saved.

-10. Under **Create the data collector set**  select **Start this data collector set now** and click **Finish**.
+10. Under **Create the data collector set**,  select **Start this data collector set now** and click **Finish**.

-    You should now see the data collector set you just created with a green triangle indicating that it is working.
+    You should now see the data collector set you created with a green triangle indicating that it is working.

-11. After 24 hours, stop the data collector set, by right clicking the data collector set and selecting **Stop**.
+11. After 24 hours, stop the data collector set, by right-clicking the data collector set and selecting **Stop**.

     ![Stop data collector set image](media/ATA-traffic-estimation-12.png)

-12. In File Explorer, browse to the folder where the .blg file was saved and double click it to open it in Performance Monitor.
+12. In File Explorer, browse to the folder where the .blg file was saved and double-click it to open it in Performance Monitor.

 13. Select the Packets/sec counter, and record the average and maximum values.